Functional, Reliable and Cost-Effective. The Door For Your Business.

 Locks are frequently required for commercial garage doors to ensure thieves and vandals do not do damage to your property.
-Roller Doors come with in-built door locks and have the option of additional floor locks and side bolts – 3 different types of locks attached to 3 different parts of the door.
-A minimum of 1 lock is required for roller doors as a roller door, whose spring is correctly tensioned, is easily opened by hand.
+Roller doors come with in-built door locks and have the option of additional floor locks and side bolts, which are available in three different types of locks attached to three different parts of the door.
+A minimum of one lock is required for roller doors as a roller door, whose spring is correctly tensioned, is easily opened by hand.

 In the case of roller shutters, they do not come with locks nor are locks required.
 The roller shutters are so large and so heavy that they cannot be opened without the assistance of a specific commercial roller shutter opener.

 Garage door safety beams project a laser beam between two points on either side of the garage door opening.
 When someone or something passes through the beam and cuts it off, it will detect that something is in the opening and will not allow the door to close.
 This is a critically important safety feature of any commercial garage door given their immense size and weight, and their potential to crush someone should they be in the door’s opening when it is closing.